AskashaCMS Blog/Podcast plugin documentation

 Remember the @akashacms/plugins-blog-podcast plugin supports multiple blog/podcast instances per site.
 Each blog/podcast is defined by an object describing its parameters.
 The object describes not only the search parameters defining the blog/podcast contents, but also the metadata advertised in the RSS feed.

-The plugin only supports RSS, not Atom.
-It's unfortunately true that the plugin doesn't actually support Podcasts, because the need hasn't been there to follow through with the intention to support both in the same plugin.
+Despite its name, the BlogPodcast plugin doesn't actually support Podcasts.
+The need hasn't been there to follow through with the intention to support both in the same plugin.

 This comes from akashacms-blog-skeleton